 To facilitate a streamlined application process and forge an early connection with future students who are already familiar with Indiana University, the Law School will waive the Law School Admission Test (LSAT) requirement for Indiana University–Bloomington students.
 To be eligible to apply, students must:

-- Have an ACT or SAT score at the 85th percentile or above* (Indiana Law does not use a Superscore).
+- Have an ACT or SAT score at the 85th percentile or above* (Indiana Law uses one composite score from one test, we cannot use a Superscore).
+For the SAT, we use the National Representative Sample percentile.

 Required application materials